Getting to Futuroscope in Poitiers

 It was almost a year ago now.
-I remember waking up early to the smell of fresh coffee and croissants.
+I remember waking up early to the smell of fresh coffee and croissants for breakfast.
 The perks of travelling in France with your boyfriend!
-Well, ex-boyfriend now anyway.
 It was a long 2 hour drive from Sables D’Olonne to Poitiers and we wanted to get there before Futuroscope opened at 10 am.
 So we left by 7:30 am and got there around 9:45 am to find decently long queues to get in, even for a Tuesday.

 By the time we entered the Parc du Futuroscope, most of the 3D rides were open.
 The rides are well spaced and most were frequent, allowing us the choice of order.
 And there were more than enough rides to take you through the entire day if you’re into 3D and being shaken like a rabbit out of a hat.